dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 ### Strings and regular expressions

 A [String](http://api.dartlang.org/dart_core/String.html) is
-an immutable ordered lists of unicode code points.
+an immutable, ordered list of 32-bit Unicode character codes.
-Regular expressions are used by the string interface for searching and replacing.
+You can use regular expressions to search within strings and to replace parts of strings.

 The [Pattern](http://api.dartlang.org/dart_core/Pattern.html)
 interface is implemented by both String and